 Seth Wilkinson, from Sanbornton, New Hampshire, was a camper, junior instructor, instructor, and now is the head instructor at LWSA.
 He is currently studying chemical engineering at Clarkson University.
 In his free time he enjoys racing J80s on lake Winnipesaukee as well as skiing and playing lacrosse.

 Anna LaDue began sailing with LWSA at the age of 10, but previously attended sailing school at the Orr’s and Bailey’s Island Yacht Club in Maine.
-This summer will be her first year as a full instructor.
+Anna is super excited for her second summer season as an instructor!
 Anna is also on the UNH high school racing team and the MSST summer Laser team.
 She has been sailing since she was three, including a trip around the Atlantic with her family from 2012-14.
-Anna attends Belmont High School and lives in Canterbury, New Hampshire.
+Anna graduated from Belmont High School and will be in college, somewhere, in the fall!
 When not sailing Anna enjoys swimming, reading, and being outdoors.

 Winni Opel has been sailing with LWSA since she was 8 years old.
 This is her third year as an instructor and her fifth year working at the camp.
 In May of 2022 Winni graduated from her International Baccalaureate Program in Florida and hopes to pursue a gap year sailing on a Tall Ship in the fall.
 When not sailing, she enjoys playing music, reading and being outdoors